Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

 In what follows we will need an integrated form of the spectral density, namely

 This quantity is a measure of the strength of the system--environment coupling and it is sometimes called ``reorganization energy''~\cite{fruchtman2016,wu2010,ritschel2011,cresser2021a}.
-The analytical results discussed below are valid for arbitrary coupling functions $\Cw$ (or reorganisation energies $\Q$), while the figures assume couplings of Lorentzian form~\cite{anders2020}, see \supp~\ref{sec:css}.
+The analytical results discussed below are valid for arbitrary coupling functions $\Cw$ (or reorganisation energies $\Q$).
+The plots assume Lorentzians $\Jw = (2\Gamma \,\Q/\pi) \, \omega_0^2\omega/((\omega_0^2 - \omega^2)^2 + \Gamma^2\omega^2)$, where $\omega_0$ is the resonant frequency of the Lorentzian~\cite{anders2020} and $\Gamma$ the peak width.

 We will model $\Htot$ (Eq.~\eqref{eq:Htot}) either fully quantum mechanically as detailed above, or fully classically.
 To obtain the classical case, the spin $\vS$ operator will be replaced by a three-dimensional vector of length $\SO$, and the reservoir operators $\Xw$ and $\Pw$ will be replaced by classical phase--space coordinates.
 Below, we evaluate the spin's so-called mean force (Gibbs) states, \CMF{} and \QMF{}, for the classical and quantum case, respectively.
 The mean force approach postulates~\cite{trushechkin2021b} that the equilibrium state of a system in contact with a reservoir at temperature $T$ is the mean force (\MF) state, defined as